sekuryti/pls-faucet/web/README.md

-# eth-faucet-web
+# pls-faucet-web

-This is the Frontend of [eth-faucet](https://github.com/chainflag/eth-faucet).
+This is the Frontend of [pls-faucet](https://github.com/chainflag/pls-faucet).
 It's build with https://github.com/sveltejs/template.

 ## Get started